readium/architecture/README.md

 ## Projects

-[See all active projects](projects.md) based on the Readium Architecture.
+[See all active Readium projects](projects.md) based on the Readium Architecture.

+## Ecosystem

+Take a look at our dedicated [awesome-readium repository](https://github.com/readium/awesome-readium) to explore the ecosystem built around Readium.